Cockatrice/Cockatrice/doc/doxygen/extra-pages/user_documentation/troubleshooting/fixing_card_pictures.md

 defaults.

-For information on how to add your own custom URL templates, see the 'How to add a custom URL' link in the same settings section, or @subpage custom_card_pictures for a full reference of the URL reference points, the CUSTOM pictures folder, and custom card databases.
+For information on how to add your own custom URL templates, see the 'How to add a custom URL' link in the same settings section, or @ref custom_card_pictures for a full reference of the URL reference points, the CUSTOM pictures folder, and custom card databases.

 # Check Your Local Picture Folder